 Intellectual property is at serious risk for infringement and theft.
 In terms of content on the web, at least 25% of internet traffic is estimated to be used for consuming infringed content.
 For businesses, the threat of insider IP theft is a grim reality, with former employees and trusted business partners accounting for 21% and 17% of all theft cases, respectively.
 Working with a lawyer to ensure that patents are filed correctly and in a timely manner can save business owners and creators from costly litigation later on.

-Have more questions about patent protection?
-Be sure to research patents on web and speak with an intellectual property attorney about your individual situation.
-You can also leave a comment below for more information.
-Helpful sites. canada goose kinder canada goose kinder canada goose kinder canada goose kinder canada goose kinder canada goose kinder canada goose kinder canada goose kinder
+canada goose kinder canada goose kinder canada goose kinder canada goose kinder canada goose kinder canada goose kinder canada goose kinder canada goose kinder